Generalized Friendship Paradoxes in Network Science: Generalized Global Friendship Paradoxes

 \subsection{Generalized Global Friendship Paradox for Katz-style Centralities}

 We begin with a wide class of matrix-function based centralities; see, for example, \cite{EHSiamRev} for further motivation.

 \begin{theorem}[Generalized global friendship paradox for $f(A)\bone$] The generalized global friendship inequality (\ref{eq:genfpglobal}) holds for $\bx = f(A)\bone$, where $f$ is an increasing function defined over the spectrum of $A$.
-(In particular, it holds when $f$ has a convergent power series with positive coefficients.)
 Furthermore, if $f$ is strictly increasing then equality holds if and only if the associated graph is regular. \end{theorem} \begin{proof} Since $A$ is real and symmetric, it admits an orthonormal eigenbasis $\{\bv_j\}$ with corresponding real eigenvalues $\lambda_j$.
 So we may write (with all sums running from $1$ to $n$)

 and also

 Letting $w_j :=(\bv_j^T \bone)^2\ge0$ it follows that

 The inequality (\ref{eq:genfpglobal}) is therefore equivalent to